-For half a century the Brooks Atkinson Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
+For half a century the interior of the Brooks Atkinson Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
 As such, it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.